YogurtTheHorse/highscores/readme.md

 # Consideration
 To use it with WebGL builds CORS are enabled by default for any endpoint and HTTPS is also supported and used as main protocol.

-You should also consider that this API is not produciton ready in any way and made just for my pet project.
+You should also consider that this API is not production ready in any way and made just for my pet project.
 You should not rely on it as it's very easy to steal secret and put some fake scores or even delete all of that.
 I may create another super secret string in the future especially for score deletment to make it impossible to use same token for uploading and removal of scores, but that's in TO-DO list

 # Unity integration
 I am going to make a paid Unity Asset with some very small price that would be a form of support of this project, as it's very easy to write methods to use such APIs, but as for now it's in development